justeattakeaway/JustSaying/samples/src/JustSaying.Sample.Middleware/README.md

 });
 ```

-If you don't call `UseDefaults<T>(...)` then messages won't pass through your handler, nor will they be deleted from their queues so its strongly recommended to use it.
+If you don't call `UseDefaults<T>(...)` then messages won't pass through your handler, nor will they be deleted from their queues, so it's strongly recommended to use it.